egberts/tls-ca-manage/README.md

 * so simple, it makes self-signed certificates;
 * so flexible, it creates the widest variety of PEM files.
-* so advanced, that I used it to recreate entire Internet full of secured websites in my closed-network lab.
+* so advanced, that I used it to recreate a big Internet full of secured websites in my closed-network lab.

 Beats EasyRSA.
 Beats all online CA providers.
 Definitely beats using OpenSSL directly.